obscuritylabs/darkmoon/README.md

 # Project DarkMoon

-This project will catalogue file metadata from multiple Windows operating systems.
-The data will be available for lookup based on file name or file hashes.
+This project will catalog file metadata from multiple Windows operating systems.
+The data will be available for lookup based on the file name or file hashes.

 ## Project Components

 ### Command-Line Interface (CLI) Tool

-The command-line interface tool will be a Typer CLI based application (Python).
+The command-line interface tool will be a Typer CLI-based application (Python).
 This application will be able to crawl through multiple virtual hard disks (VHDs) created from Windows virtual machines and gather metadata from each file.
 The data will then use the backend to write to the database.

 -[Typer CLI](https://typer.tiangolo.com) -[Example metadata](https://www.virustotal.com/gui/file/79bd6ba26c844639a596241f6a92fb453409738998ca60b79718534f3b0f9e65/details)